swis/GoogleAnalyticsBundle/Readme.md

 Besides the widely known pageview tracking, this bundle also provides an easy way for pushing custom events to Google via the lightweight JavaScript tracking code.

-Event pushing for some basic events, like logins and some user actions provided by the FOSUserBundle (registration, resetting, ...) is already included in the bundle.
+Event pushing for exceptions and other basic events, like logins and some user actions provided by the FOSUserBundle (registration, resetting, ...) is already included in the bundle.
+Please be aware that the number of events that can be sent is limited by Google.

 See https://developers.google.com/analytics/devguides/collection/analyticsjs/events